guillaumeblaquiere/serverless-perf-test/bigquery/README.md

 * The data are queried with a compute intensive (mathematical functions) query
 * Result are summarized at the end of the process

+More detail on the analysis in [this article](https://medium.com/google-cloud/bigquery-region-and-performance-41dcf42b8cc)

 # Prerequisite

 The performance test required the following tools: